 When shopping for nonstick cookware, you may see a label that says "PFOA- and PFAS-free."
 This might be good, because it means that the makers haven't replaced the PFOA with another chemical in the same family.
 However, if they don't say what they did replace it with (and we have yet to see a maker that does), it isn't possible to know with certainty that they didn't use an equally toxic chemical.

-Such uncertainty is the root of all the safety concerns regarding nonstick cookware.
-When you can't know for sure how the cookware is made, you simply can't say for sure that the cookware is "safe," regardless of how you define that term.
-So even though PFOA and PFAS are probably not a major issue in your cookware, we just don't know enough to say for sure.
+Such uncertainty is the root of all the safety concerns about nonstick cookware.
+When you can't know for sure how the cookware is made, you simply can't say for sure that the cookware is "safe," however you define that term.
+So even though PFOA is probably not a major issue in your cookware anymore, we just don't know enough to say for sure that it's truly safe.

 Environmental Safety Issues